ethan-sletteland/alien-stomp/readme.md

 # Alien Stomp

-> A Phaser 3 games with TypeScript and modern frontend tooling.
+> A Phaser 3 game with TypeScript and modern frontend tooling.

 Jump on aliens and try for a high score.